ofajzea/projet-4/README.md

 ## Deliverables

 The project requires to hand the following material.
+Note:
-Note: Please include the names of all the members of the group.
+- Please include the names of all the members of the group.
+- All the material (code included) has to be provided in English.

 ### Mid course deliverable
 Each group has to provide a pdf for the mid-course presentation slides, which